acmgroup/destinydocs/Telemetry/Universal JSON Message Data Structures v1.md

 or at all in the array of sensors.

 Sensors may have a third element in the array which identifies an error code received from the sensor.
-It coult therefore be assumed that if a third element is provided that the sensor may be faulty and have submitted an error code.
+It could therefore be assumed that if a third element is provided that the sensor may be faulty and have submitted an error code.